 Evaluation

-Web Application Security findings are subjected to different assessments to determine the presence and severity of vulnerabilities.
+Web Application Security findings are subjected to different assessments to determine the presence and severity, which is a static attribute of assessments indicating the maximum impact that a specific finding can have.
 The assessments are defined to target a specific Common Weakness Enumeration (CWE) or a category within the Open Web Application Security Project (OWASP) Top 10.

 Each assessment has its own grading mechanism and impacts the risk vector grade differently.
 See possible finding grades for each assessment, within the following assessments: